Brazil has become South America’s superspreader event

 The P.1 variant, which packs a suite of mutations that makes it more transmissible and potentially more dangerous, is no longer just Brazil’s problem.
 It’s South America’s problem — and the world’s.

 In recent weeks, it has been carried across rivers and over borders, evading restrictive measures meant to curb its advance to help fuel a coronavirus surge across the continent.
-There’s now mounting anxiety in parts of South America that P.1 could quickly become the dominant variant, transporting Brazil’s humanitarian disaster — patients languishing without care, a skyrocketing death toll — into their countries.
+There is mounting anxiety in parts of South America that P.1 could quickly become the dominant variant, transporting Brazil’s humanitarian disaster — patients languishing without care, a skyrocketing death toll — into their countries.

 “It’s spreading,” said Julio Castro, a Venezuelan infectious-disease expert.
 “It’s impossible to stop.”

 In Lima, scientists have detected the variant in 40 percent of coronavirus cases.
 In Uruguay, it’s been found in 30 percent.
 In Paraguay, officials say half of cases at the border with Brazil are P.1.
 Other South American countries — Colombia, Argentina, Venezuela, Chile — have discovered it in their territories.
-Limitations in genomic sequencing have made it difficult to know the variant’s true breadth, but it’s been identified in more than two dozen countries, from Japan to the United States.
+Limitations in genomic sequencing have made it difficult to know the variant’s true breadth, but it has been identified in more than two dozen countries, from Japan to the United States.

 Hospital systems across South America are being pushed to their limits.
 Uruguay, one of South America’s wealthiest nations and a success story early in the pandemic, is barreling toward a medical system failure.
 Health officials say Peru is on the precipice, with only 84 intensive care beds left at the end of March.
 The intensive care system in Paraguay, roiled by protests last month over medical shortcomings, has run out of hospital beds.